 Table of Contents

-Meniere’s disease is a problem with your inner ear.
-No one knows exactly what causes it, but it may be related to a build up of fluid in the inner ear.
+Meniere’s disease is a problem that occurs in your inner ear.
+No one knows exactly what causes it, but it may be related to a build-up of fluid in the inner ear.
 Although it can be troublesome, Meniere’s disease is not contagious, and it isn’t fatal.

 Meniere’s disease is a chronic (ongoing) problem.
-Even so, people who have Meniere’s disease don’t have symptoms all the time.
+People who have Meniere’s disease don’t have symptoms all the time.
 When symptoms occur, it’s called an “attack.”
-Attacks may happen often, or only sometimes.
+Attacks may happen often or just sometimes.
 Attacks may last from 20 minutes to 2 hours or longer.
 Meniere’s disease usually occurs in only one ear.
 But some people who have the disease have problems in both ears.

-The symptoms of a Meniere’s disease attack include dizziness, a feeling of fullness in the ear, and tinnitus (a ringing sound in the ear).
+During an attack, symptoms include dizziness, a feeling of fullness in the ear, and tinnitus (a ringing sound in the ear).
 The dizziness is described as a spinning or whirling feeling.
 It may cause problems with balance and make you feel unstable while walking.
 Because of the spinning feeling, some people sweat, feel nauseated, and vomit during an attack.
 You may also notice some hearing loss, especially with sounds that have a low tone.